 We’ve gotten so desperate for more oil, the film notes, we’ve resorted to excavating “tar sands” in Canada that require of a barrel of oil’s worth of energy for every two barrels produced.
 Historically, in places like the Middle East, we’ve gotten an output of 100 barrels for every one barrel that goes into production.

-It’s hard to hate the hierarchy when you’re near the top
+It’s hard to hate the hierarchy when you’re on top

 “You talk a lot about this culture being based on violence, but I don’t see it.
 I’m not violent,” an audience member said to Jensen during one of his lectures.
 Jensen replied – “First off, where is your shirt made?”
 The answer?
 Bangladesh.